 Togetherness or not?

 Separate returns could produce tax savings if one spouse has a lot of medical expenses and a low income.
-By filing separately, the partner with the doctor bills might be more likely to meet the 7.5 percent threshold needed on 2012 returns to itemize medical costs.
+By filing separately, the partner with the doctor bills might be more likely to meet the 10 percent of adjusted gross income threshold needed to itemize medical costs.
 Taxpayers age 65 or older can still use the 7.5 percent threshold through 2016.
 Only one spouse on a joint return must meet that age to get the lower deduction percentage.

 If one spouse uses questionable tax-filing techniques, the other partner might be wise to insist on separate returns.
 When both partners sign a joint return, each is legally liable for the tax bill and any issues that might come up later.
 The Internal Revenue Service does offer innocent spouse protection, but the victimized partner must show he or she was, indeed, unaware of any tax scheme.
 Filing separately could afford more protection for you if the IRS comes around asking about a creative return.

 And when a marriage is on the rocks, many couples decide to start splitting taxes even before the divorce decree is entered.
 This way they can avoid being tied together by tax issues after the marriage is over.